 Section 1 To be eligible for interscholastic athletic competition, a pupil must pursue a curriculum defined by high school procedures and graduation requirements, as full-time curriculum.
 Where required, this curriculum or its equivalent must be approved by, and conform to, the regulations of the State Board of Education and the Pennsylvania School Code, as well as any local policies established by the local school board.
 Eligibility is reviewed on Monday.
 The pupil must not be failing one core class or a total of two classes to be eligible to participate.
 If a pupil is failing one core, or two total classes, the pupil will be put on probation for a period of one week.
 If they are failing one core class or two total classes after the probationary period, they will then be ruled ineligible.
-A student becomes immediately ineligible if they are failing two core classes or three total classes, and shall be filed in the athletic office.
-In cases where a student's cumulative work from the beginning of the grading period, shall be ineligible Monday through the Sunday of that week.
+A student becomes immediately ineligible if they are failing two core classes or three total classes.
+Eligibility shall be cumulative from the beginning of the grading period, shall be reported on a weekly basis, and shall be filed in the athletic office.
+In cases where a student's cumulative work from the beginning of the grading period does not meet the standards provided for in this section, he/she shall be ineligible Monday through the Sunday of that week.
 When a school is closed on Monday for any reason, the athletic director will determine whether the student as of that day meets the standards provided for in this section.
 Students who are ineligible or on probation, will receive an ineligibility form that must be signed by the student, the parent/guardian and their teacher.